lightmeter/lightmeter.github.io/index.md

 This app is a light meter designed for simplicity and ease of use.
 It offers you multiple time/aperture combinations at once that match your scene.
 Just dial in your ISO and the matching exposure value is displayed.
 You can highlight your favorite time and aperture which makes the reading even faster, since your eye is lead to the matching exposure.

-> Aperture settings tip: Select the minimum aperture you want to use or your lens supports.
-If your lens minimum aperture is not a full stop like e.g. 1.7, 1.8 or 3.5 simply use the next lower value.

-> Time settings tip: Dial in the lenses focal length as time, so camera shake is reduced. e.g. for a *50mm* lens dial in *60* which is the closest matching time

-Bokeh lovers choose the smallest possible aperture whereas landscape photographers often tend to the largest aperture that is possible without camera shake.

-The light meter offers an auto exposure mode that uses the Apple camera exposure algorithm, or you just touch into your scene for spot measurement.
-In spot meter mode the exposure is locked and you can make your reading or investigate the scene for over and underestimations.

 <div class="centered">
   <a href="#img1"><img src="/images/normal-en-small.png" /></a>
   <a href="#img2"><img src="/images/low-key-en-small.png" /></a>